 There may be research studies open that are relevant to this epilepsy syndrome.
 Your child’s doctor will be able to discuss this with you.

-EMA is unlikely to be completely controlled with epilepsy medicines.
+Most, but not all, of the seizures in EMA will be controlled with treatment.
+This means it is very unlikely that anyone with EMA will be seizure-free for one year.
 It is also likely that the epilepsy will continue throughout childhood and into adult life.
 Fortunately, most children with this type of epilepsy will have no learning disability or behaviour problems.